minvws/nl-kat-coordination/rfd/0002-code-of-conduct.md

     Be helpful and constructive in your feedback.
 If you see something that could be improved, suggest a way to improve it.
-Don't only just point out what's wrong, but also suggest how to fix it.
+Don't only just point out what's wrong, but also suggest how to fix it, for example by utilising the "add suggestion" feature in review comments.

     When there is the possibility to lend out a helping hand, do so.
 Schedule a call or a meeting to discuss the feedback in more detail.
 This can help